itdxer/neupy/site/docs/algorithms/sklearn-compatibility.rst

 Scikit-learn compatibility
 ==========================

-NeuPy contains a few compatibilities that makes it possible use NeuPy with scikit-learn library.
+NeuPy contains a few compatibilities that make it possible use NeuPy with the scikit-learn library.

 Fit method
 ----------